Universitetsparken 5, 2100 København Ø

 History and philosophy of interdisciplinarity and expertise

-Under this heading, I am examining collaborative and interdisciplinary practices of science, how these practices have developed and still are developing, how they affect our understanding of disciplines and of expertise, and which implications they have for science education, science policy and science management today and in the future.
+Under this heading, I am examining collaborative and interdisciplinary practices of knowledge production, how these practices have developed and still are developing, how they affect our understanding of disciplines and of expertise, and which implications they have for academic education, policy development and research management today and in the future.
 My publications include:

 - Andersen, H. (2016): Collaboration, Interdisciplinarity and the Epistemology of Contemporary Science, Studies in History and Philosophy of Science A 56(1):1-12

 - Andersen, H. & S. Wagenknecht (2012): Epistemic dependence in interdisciplinary research, in Synthese 190(11): 1881-1890

 - Andersen, H. (2012): The Second Essential Tension: On Tradition and Innovation in Interdisciplinary Research, in Topoi 32(1): 3-8

 - Andersen, H. (2011): Conceptual development in interdisciplinary research, in Feest & Steinle (eds): Scientific Concepts and Investigative Practices, Kluwer, pp. 271-292